 Pole beans should be grown in the back of the garden so they don’t shade other plants.
 Beans should be sown directly into the ground from seeds, as they do not take well to transplanting from smaller pots.
 Stagger the planting times to extend the harvest.

 In gardening, success breeds expansion.
-If your backyard has enough space and you want to add a few more crops, here are some suggestions for the best use of more space.
+If your backyard has enough space and you want to add a few more crops to your veggie garden, here are some suggestions for the best use of more space.

 As the cost of bread rises, potatoes are more and more valued as a nutritious starchy food.
 Potatoes are easy to grow, can take marginal soil, and give a good yield for the space they take.
 Early “new” potatoes can be planted in mid-spring, just before the last frost; winter varieties are planted in early summer.
 Potatoes are planted directly in the ground, in rows, from cut seed potatoes or old potatoes that have started to sprout.